Asjas/svelte-adapter-fastify/README.md

 ## Custom Fastify Server

-To run a customized server, start by copying the default server from the module:
+To run a customized server, start by copying the default server from the `svelte-adapter-fastify` module:

 ```sh
 mkdir -p adapter/fastify